williamjroche/personal-site/README.md

-# personal-site
+# Personal Site

-This site is meant to be a personal site to test what I learn as I am learning.
+This site is meant to be a personal site to learn front end web development